Design

 The fourth academic building on the University of California’s newest campus in Merced provides flexible, interdisciplinary instruction, research, and office space for the School of Social Science, Humanities, and Arts.

-Our design for this nine-story office and lab facility—located adjacent to UCSF’s 43-acre Mission Bay campus—attracted Kaiser Permanente during their search for a prominent, flexible building for their new medical office building.
+Our design for this nine-story lab-ready facility—located adjacent to UCSF’s 43-acre Mission Bay campus—attracted Kaiser Permanente during their search for a prominent, flexible building for their new medical office.

 This flexible, high-performance new campus features park-like open spaces that offer plenty of room for collaboration and relaxation.
 The project attracted Samsung, who chose the development as the location for their research headquarters.